-The committee meets in-person for a one and one half day annual planning session in January (jointly with the NHPCO Quality and Standards Committee and the NHPCO Legislative Affairs Committee), and at NHPCO’s leadership conference.
+The committee meets in-person for a full day annual planning session in January (jointly with the NHPCO Quality and Standards Committee and the NHPCO Legislative Affairs Committee), and at NHPCO’s Leadership and Advocacy Conference.
 Committee members are expected to attend these meetings.

 NHPCO does not pay for travel-related expenses for committee members.
 It is the committee member’s responsibility to assume any related travel expenses.

 Participate in work groups and task forces on specific topics, including the development of resource materials for hospice and palliative care providers.